cupy/cupy/docs/source/user_guide/cuda_api.rst

 .. note::

-    On NVIDIA GPUs, there are two stream singleton objects :obj:`~cupy.cuda.Stream.null` and :obj:`~cupy.cuda.Stream.ptds`, referred to as the legacy default stream and the per-thread default stream, respectively.
-CuPy uses the former as default when no user defined stream is in use.
+    On NVIDIA GPUs, there are two stream singleton objects :obj:`~cupy.cuda.Stream.null` and :obj:`~cupy.cuda.Stream.ptds`, referred to as the *legacy* default stream and the *per-thread* default stream, respectively.
+CuPy uses the former as default when no user-defined stream is in use.
 To change this behavior, set the environment variable ``CUPY_CUDA_PER_THREAD_DEFAULT_STREAM`` to 1, see :ref:`environment`.
 This is not applicable to AMD GPUs.